Last updated: September 2023

 Generally, no fee is associated with exercising your privacy rights but UNiDAYS may charge a reasonable fee if your request is unfounded, repetitive, or excessive.

-If you are in the EU, the following applies in addition to (and, in case of any inconsistencies, takes precedence over) the other provisions of this section:
+If you are located in the UK or the EEA, the following applies in addition to (and, in case of any inconsistencies, takes precedence over) the other provisions of this section:

-- You have the right to confirmation as to whether personal data relating to you are processed by UNiDAYS and the right to access this personal data or request a copy of it (Art.
+- You have the right to confirmation, and the right to access this personal data or request a copy of it (Art.
 15 GDPR), a right to rectification of your incorrect data (Art.
 16 GDPR), a right to erasure (Art.
 17 GDPR), and a right to restrict (block) your data (Art.
 18 GDPR).

 - In addition, in the case of processing on the basis of Article 6(1)(e) or (f) GDPR, you may object to the processing (Art.
 21 GDPR).